Start With A Plan

-The program will appear in eligible users’ Rewards areas as soon as it is created.
+The program will appear on eligible users’ Rewards pages as soon as it is created.
 Auto-join programs will appear in the Active area and programs that require users to join will appear in the Available area until the Join Cutoff date has passed.

 Sources: You can restrict eligibility to only trips logged via specific sources, such as the web interface or any supported connected apps, such as Strava, Waze, or Scoop.
 This can be useful for only counting trips from higher-confidence tracking sources, or promoting 3rd-party integrations.